 What Is Earthing System?

-After explaining what is earthing, this article will focus on the purpose of earthing/grounding, good earthing practices, approved earthing, and main components, design, and functions of earthing/grounding system.
+After explaining what earthing is, this article will focus on the purpose of earthing/grounding, good earthing practices approved earthing, and the main components, design, and functions of earthing/grounding system.
 Electrical earthing is referred to as the process of transferring an instantaneous discharge of electric current directly to the earth.

 This transfer is accomplished with the help of a wire of low resistance.
 It is actually an arrangement by which an electrical installation is connected to a means of earthing.
 Although earthlings are sometimes used for functional purposes, it is more commonly in services for security purposes.

 For example, in cases of telegraph lines, earthing is used as a conductor to save on the cost of the return wire on a long circuit.
 If there is a fault in the electrical installation, and there is no earthing system in this installation, a person may be harmed by electric shock by touching the damaged metal part, as the body of the power tool is traversed to earth.

 The job of earthing is to provide an alternate path for fault current to flow to the earth.